-- 2. To consider and approve the remuneration report as detailed in the Company's annual report and accounts. - 3.
-To re-appoint Crowe UK LLP as auditor of the Company (the "Auditors") to hold office until the conclusion of the next general meeting at which accounts are laid and to authorise the Directors to fix the auditor's remuneration. - 4.
-To re-elect Jonathan Allis as a Director, who retires in accordance with article 78 of the Articles, and who, being eligible, offers himself for re-election. - 5.
-To re-elect Jurgen Laucht as a Director, who retires in accordance with article 78 of the Articles, and who, being eligible, offers himself for re-election. - 6.
-To elect Cyrille Petit as a Director, who retires in accordance with article 83 of the Articles, and who, being eligible, offers himself for election. - 7.
-To generally and unconditionally authorise the Directors for the purpose of section 551 of the Companies Act 2006 (the 'Act'), in substitution for all existing authorities to the extent unused, to exercise all the powers of the Company to allot or grant rights to subscribe for or to convert any security into shares in the Company up to an aggregate number of 24,274,501 ordinary shares of £0.00037 each ("Ordinary Shares") (being 15 per cent. of the total number of Ordinary Shares in issue as at the date of this notice) provided that this authority shall expire on the earlier of 15 months after the date of passing of this resolution and the conclusion of the annual general meeting of the Company next following the passing of this resolution, save that the Company may, before such expiry, make an offer or agreement which would or might require shares or equity securities, as the case may be, to be allotted or such rights, as the case may be, in pursuance of such offer or agreement notwithstanding that the authority conferred by this resolution has expired.
+- 5. To re-elect Bastiaan Driehuys as a Director, who retires in accordance with article 78 of the Articles, and who, being eligible, offers himself for re-election. - 6.
+To re-elect Frank Schulkes as a Director, who retires in accordance with article 83 of the Articles, and who, being eligible, offers himself for re-election. - 7.
+To re-elect Daniel Brague as a Director, who retires in accordance with article 83 of the Articles, and who, being eligible, offers himself for re-election. - 8.
+To generally and unconditionally authorise the Directors for the purpose of section 551 of the Companies Act 2006 (the "Act"), in substitution for all existing authorities to the extent unused, to exercise all the powers of the Company to allot or grant rights to subscribe for or to convert any security into shares in the Company up to an aggregate number of 31,865,998 ordinary shares of £0.00037 each ("Ordinary Shares") (being 15 per cent. of the total number of Ordinary Shares in issue as at the date of this notice) provided that this authority shall expire on the earlier of 15 months after the date of passing of this resolution or the conclusion of the annual general meeting of the Company next following the passing of this resolution, save that the Company may, before such expiry, make an offer or agreement which would or might require shares or equity securities, as the case may be, to be allotted or such rights granted after such expiry and the Directors may allot shares or equity securities or grant such rights, as the case may be, in pursuance of such offer or agreement notwithstanding that the authority conferred by this resolution has expired.